Yasasvani/Data-Science-Assignments/Assignment_16/README.md

 ## Results

-The trained KNN model achieved an accuracy of [insert accuracy score] on the test set.
+The trained KNN model achieved an accuracy of 0.95 on the test set.
 The classification report and confusion matrix provide detailed information about the model's performance for each animal class.

 ## Conclusion